cs480x-21c/02-DataVis-5Ways/README.md

 Assignment 2 - Data Visualization, 5 Ways
 ===

+Project By: Benjamin M'Sadoques <br>
+For CS480x <br>

+For this assignment I created the same chart 5 times with different tools and libraries.
+For tools I used Excel and Flourish.
+For Libraries I used d3, r and ggplot, and JFreeChart.

 # Excel

 Excel is an extremely common tool used for making charts.
 So I thought I should finally make something using it.